Instruction Policies and Procedures

 If you have a difficult time figuring out which level is right for your child, we will be glad to assist.
 Please ask your current instructor, see Aquatics administration or call the UWF Aquatic Center at (850) 474-2497.

 Low Enrollment Policy

-In the event that there is less than 3 students in a class, you might be required to switch times to properly fill classes.
-If you wish to stay in the time slot after being notified of change, you will be required to pay for the rate of private or semi-private lessons.
+In the event that there are less than 3 students in a class, you might be required to switch times to properly fill classes.
+If you wish to stay in the time slot after being notified of the change, you will be required to pay the rate of private or semi-private lessons.

 Prepayment & Refund Policy

 Payment is due at registration.
 We accept cash, check, and credit cards.
 Refund, cancellation, or withdrawal requests received seven (7) days or more in advance of the session start date will be honored in full, minus a $10 administration fee and any deposits or registration fees that are required.
 Refund, cancellation, or withdrawal requests received within the 7-day period but prior to the session start date will receive a 50% refund of the class fee, minus a $10 administration fee and any deposits or registration fees that are required.

 No REFUNDS will be issued after the first class date.

 All swim lesson registrations are participant specific and are non-transferrable.

 Before entering the pool area, please have your child/children remove gum or candy from their mouth, remove all adhesive bandages, and use the restroom.
 All swimmers should stay out of the water when they are ill with diarrhea, even if they are wearing swim diapers or swim pants.
 They risk contaminating the pool with feces and germs, which can make others sick.